 Request for Hearing

 If the appeal is denied, we will help our clients file the second appeal, which is a Request for a Hearing.
 Due to a huge backlog at Social Security, it was taking about 16-20 months for Social Security to schedule a hearing from the time the hearing is requested.
-However, during COVID-19 pandemic, fewer hearings have been held.
-Although the wait time for a telephone hearing is now shorter, we expect that the wait time will increase again once Social Security decides to hold in person hearings again.
-Please understand that Social Security judges schedule the hearing based on their calendar and that attorneys have no control over the schedule.
+However, during COVID-19 pandemic, fewer hearings were held.
+Although the wait time for a hearing is now shorter, and Social Security is now holding a limited number of in-person hearings, there is still a long wait for a hearing to be scheduled.
+Please understand that Social Security schedules the hearing based on the judges’ calendars and that attorneys have no control over the schedule.

 From Hearing to Decision